pirovc/metameta/README.md

 MetaMeta pipeline uses Snakemake.
 To add a new tool to the pipeline it is necessary to create two main files described below.
 Replace 'newtool' with the tool identifier (lower case, no spaces, no special chars):

 	tools/newtool.sm -> specifies how to execute the tool
 		Rules:
 		- newtool_run_1[..n] -> one or more rules necessary to run the tool
 		- newtool_rpt -> final rule that should output a file newtool.profile.out in an accepted output format (described above)

-    tools/newtool_db.sm -> specifies how to download/compile the standard database/references
+	tools/newtool_db_custom.sm -> specifies how to download/compile the database/references
 		Rules:
-	    - newtool_db_1[..n] -> one or more rules necessary to download and compile the database.
+		- newtool_db_custom_1[..n] -> one or more rules necessary to compile the database.
-		- newtool_db_profile -> this rule generates automatically the database profile.
+		- newtool_db_custom_profile -> this rule generates automatically the database profile.
 It should have as an output a file (newtool.dbaccession.out) with the accession version identifier for all sequences used in the database.
-		- newtool_db_check -> rule to check the required database files.
+		- newtool_db_custom_check -> rule to check the required database files.
 It should have as an input all mandatory files that should be present to the database work properly.

 * Template files can be found inside the folder tools/template.
 Once the two files are inside the tools folder, it is necessary to add the tool identifier to the YAML configuration file.